 7. Learn To Use Tools

 My dad was able to fix everything, literally everything from a broken car to a computer that wouldn’t turn on.
 I am not even kidding.
 And it was way before the Internet was invented.
-Yeah, I know it’s really hard to imagine a life without internet especially for today’s teenagers.
+Yeah, I know it’s really hard to imagine a life without the internet especially for today’s teenagers.
 This world existed before the internet and people had a pretty interesting life.
 And I can assure you that my dad wasn’t the only one who before even thinking about getting rid of things that no longer worked tried to fix them.

 Times were different and human behaviour patterns were different.
 There was less materialism and people were more resourceful.
 Of course, that wasn’t by choice, but by necessity.
 The world before the internet was different.
-Economic prosperity made us forget about how important, practical and useful resourcefulness, self-sufficiency and minimalism really is.
+Economic prosperity made us forget how important, practical and useful resourcefulness, self-sufficiency and minimalism really is.
 But with the coronavirus outbreak, now pandemic everything changed.
-Because it 2020 has taught us something is that being resourceful and self-sufficient are not only useful skills but real superpowers!
+Because 2020 has taught us something is that being resourceful and self-sufficient are not only useful skills but real superpowers!
 People started to fix, improve or replacing things by themselves not only to save money but also to make time spent at home much more exciting.

 We tend to throw away things that can be easily repaired without even trying to fix them.
-Not to mention the most common home repairs that you can easily do it on your own.
+Not to mention the most common home repairs that you can easily do on your own.

 Of course, I’m not suggesting you do electrical repair, major basement renovation or fix gas appliances by yourself because that could be dangerous unless you really know what you’re doing.
 Because let’s be honest some repairs should only ever be handled by qualified experts.